lmondada/dphil-thesis/content/01_intro/_index.md

 layout = "chapter"
 +++

-This thesis is first and foremost a story about compilers.
+This thesis is, first and foremost, a story about compilers.
 It is interesting to note that whereas the term *quantum compilation* has been in use for the longest part of the existence of quantum computing as a field, it is only recently that our community has started to adopt tools, ideas and results from our classical counterparts
 {% footnote(id="test") %}
-We use the word *classical* as a derogatory term to refer to any form of computing that is not advanced enough to be quantum.
+We use *classical* as a derogatory term to refer to any form of computing not advanced enough to be quantum.
 {% end %}.

 Strengthening the bridge between classical and quantum compilation research is one of the main motivations for this thesis -- and arguably its most ambitious goal.